 Unless the REIT qualifies for the REIT Exception, the SIFT Rules could impact the level of cash distributions which would otherwise be made by the REIT and the taxation of such distributions to Unitholders.
-Management of the REIT has determined that the REIT is not subject to the SIFT tax as it meets the REIT Exception for the period from July 13 to December 31, 2012, and plans to continue to do so throughout 2013 and subsequent years.
-Accordingly, no current income tax expense or deferred income tax assets or liabilities have been recorded in the financial statements as at and for the period from July 13, 2012 to December 31, 2012.
+Management of the REIT has determined that the REIT is not subject to the SIFT tax under the Tax Act as it meets the REIT Exception for the three months ended March 31, 2013, and plans to continue to do so throughout 2013 and subsequent years.
+Accordingly, no current income tax expense or deferred income tax assets or liabilities have been recorded in the financial statements as at and for the period ended March 31, 2013.